UtkarshPrajapati/Leetcode-Helper/TESTING.md

 - **"Gemini API key not configured"** ❌
   - Ensure you've entered a valid API key in the extension popup
   - Check that the API key is validated correctly with Google's API
+  - Verify that the extension icon changes appropriately based on API key status

 - **"API key validation failed"** ❌
   - Verify your API key is correct